GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/web_accessible_resources/index.md

 loaded in web pages, but any asset included in an extension's bundle can be made web accessible.

 By default no resources are web accessible; only pages or scripts loaded from an extension's origin can access that extension's resources.
-Use the `web_accessible_resources` manifest property to declare which resources are exposed and to what origins.

 {% Aside %}
-Prior to Manifest V2 all resources within an extension could be accessed from any page on the web.
-This allowed a malicious website to [fingerprint][6] the extensions that a user has installed or exploit vulnerabilities (for example [XSS bugs][7]) within installed extensions.
+Before Manifest V2 all resources in an extension could be accessed from any page on the web.
+This allowed a malicious website to [fingerprint][6] extensions that a user has installed or exploit vulnerabilities (for example [XSS bugs][7]) in installed extensions.

 Beginning with Manifest V2, access to those resources was limited to protect the privacy of users.
 Manifest V2 extensions exposed only those resources explicitly designated as web accessible.